bencoveney/learning-assembly/README.md

 - Learn lower level concepts.

-Non-goal:
+Non-goals:

 - Language design.
+- Learn how to build hardware.
+- Learn how old computers worked.

 Plan:

-- Figure out enough NASM to barely write a compiler.
+- Figure out enough ASM to barely write a compiler.
-- Implement compiler in NASM (language to assembly).
+- Implement compiler in ASM (language to assembly).
 - Extent simple language with some larger concepts.
 - Rewrite compiler pipeline in language.
 - Implement assembler (assembly to machine code, probably x86).